 ExtraEarnings Visa Card

 With the ExtraEarnings Visa, all qualifying purchases accrue points at a rate of one per $1 spent, with no earning caps or bonus categories, rotating or permanent.
 During the first 12 billing cycles (months), points accrue at double the normal rate – 2 points per $1 – also with no caps.
 Once you accrue 2,500 points, equivalent to $25 cash, you can redeem them as a statement credit or cash deposit to the FNBO account of your choosing.

 It’s important to note that having a FNBO account doesn’t automatically entitle you to the ExtraEarnings card.
 To secure approval, your credit history and score need to meet FNBO’s standards, which the bank doesn’t reveal publicly.

 Person-to-Person Payments via Popmoney

-FNBO Direct facilitates person-to-person payments and transfers via Popmoney, a mobile-friendly app that lets you transfer funds between your checking or savings accounts and other U.S. bank accounts.
+FNBO Direct supports person-to-person payments and transfers via Popmoney, a mobile-friendly app that lets you transfer funds between your checking or savings accounts and other U.S. bank accounts.
 You are, however, limited by law to six outbound savings transfers per month.

 Popmoney is similar to PayPal: You don’t need to exchange bank account information with other transferees, just an email address and phone number.
 The program lets you initiate outgoing transfers and request incoming transfers (payments), both of which are free.
 Transfers typically take two to three business days, but you can opt for next-business-day transfers for $10 per transaction.